How to buy the best sat nav

 Free sat nav apps

 We all like the sound of 'free', and no matter what your smartphone platform, there are a plethora of free apps available.
 However, they are something of a mixed bag in our experience, so it's worth checking our reviews.

 Pros: They're free.
-Easy to download and try - and if you don't like one app, simple delete it and try another.
+Easy to download and try - and if you don't like one app, simply delete it and try another.
 Useful for occasional users.
 Most smartphones come with one built-in as standard.

 Key features to look for